Academic Credit For Extracurricular Activities

 Class Attendance by Guests

 An undergraduate student who has taken two courses that are designated by the department as duplicate may apply only one toward a degree.
 Courses considered to be duplicate are so designated in the course descriptions found elsewhere in this catalog.
-For example, a student receiving credit for BIOL 115N cannot receive credit for BIOL 108N.Back To Top
+For example, a student receiving credit for BIOL 121N and BIOL 122N cannot receive credit for BIOL 110N and BIOL 111N.

 The University firmly believes that a comprehensive evaluation of a student’s achievement in a course is a vital part of the educational process.
-Final examinations for campus-based and higher education center courses, if given, are to be given at the time and in the location given on the Registrar’s Office website at www.odu.edu/registrar.
+Final examinations for campus-based and higher education center courses, if given, are to be given at the time provided on the Registrar’s Office website at www.odu.edu/registrar.
 Upon request of the instructor, exceptions to this regulation may be made only by the dean.
 Final examinations are normally scheduled in the classroom where the course has met throughout the semester.